NegrosG/alx-frontend-javascript/0x00-ES6_basic/README.md

-# The Project Repository of ES6_Basic on javascript for specialization
+# The Project directory of ES6_Basic on javascript for frontend